 - Michigan has 3,300 miles of Great Lakes shoreline, the longest U.S. freshwater coastline.

 - Michigan has more total shoreline than any state except Alaska.

 - Michigan has tens of thousands of miles of rivers and streams.

 - The DNR has six fish hatcheries, which produce more than 700,000 pounds of fish every year.
-Forty percent of all recreational fishing in Michigan depends on stocked fish, including 70% of the Great Lakes trout and salmon fishery.
+Recreational fishing in Michigan is supported by stocked fish, with more than 50% of the Great Lakes trout and salmon fishery coming from stocked fish.

 - Michigan's two scenic peninsulas provide 8 million acres of public hunting land, including 4.5 million acres managed by DNR.

 - The DNR leases several thousand acres of farmland in southern Michigan for public hunting and 2.2 million acres of private forestland in northern Michigan, enrolled as commercial forests, provide even more hunting access.